 Can a Probation Violation Be Dismissed in California?

 Under certain circumstances, you may be able to get a probation violation dismissed.
 For example, if a probation violation accusation is filed too late, the statute of limitations may have expired.
-If you were in violation of probation but made corrections to comply, your violation may be resolved without disciplinary action.
+In addition, if you were in violation of probation but made corrections to comply, your violation may be resolved without disciplinary action.

 Violating your probation terms in California can have serious and far-reaching consequences for you.
-So it’s never a good idea to take this issue lightly.
-If you have violated your probation or are accused of doing so, you need to get in touch with a good lawyer as soon as possible.
+Therefore, it is never a good idea to take this issue lightly.
+If you violated probation or are accused of doing so, you need to contact a lawyer as soon as possible.

-A reliable and experienced probation violation lawyer may offer to review your case for free.
-Your lawyer will assist you in taking the right steps to ensure that you receive a fair hearing and hopefully retain your probation sentence.
+A reliable and experienced probation violation attorney may offer to review your case for free.
+Your lawyer will assist you in taking the right steps to ensure you receive a fair hearing and hopefully retain your probation sentence.